Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Properties of the CEMP Candidate Sample

-Figure \ref{fig:map} shows the Galactic distribution of the CEMP sample.
-To calculate the Galactic positions of each CEMP star we detect, we simply invert the reported \gaia\ eDR3 parallax.
-We choose not to use distances that are calculated using photometry since it is unknown how the carbon enhancement will bias these results.
-As we want to compare to the Galactic distribution of carbon-normal stars, we want to ensure we do not introduce such a bias.
-We show the distribution of our CEMP sample in Galactic X and Y coordinates in the right panel, while the left panel shows the distribution in Galactic X and Z coordinates.
+Figure \ref{fig:map} shows the Galactic distribution of the CEMP candidate sample.
+Here we use the geometric distances from \citet{Bailer-Jones2021}.
+We choose not to use distances that are calculated using photometry, since it is likely that the carbon enhancement will bias these results.
+The top panel simply shows the sky-projected distribution in Galactic coordinates, $l$ and $b$, which is independent of the parallax.
+Here, the Galactic center is along the line-of-sight towards ($l$,$b$) = (0,0)$^{\circ}$.
+We also show the distribution of our CEMP candidate sample in Galactic X and Y coordinates in the bottom right panel, while the bottom left panel shows the distribution in Galactic X and Z coordinates.
 The Galactic center is located at (0,0,0) kpc with the Sun located at (8.3,0,0) kpc \citep{Reid2014}.